Efficient implementation of randomized quantum algorithms with dynamic circuits: Introduction

 However, execution time is a major obstacle to validating randomized algorithms on real devices.
 This is because randomized algorithms require the execution of a huge variety of circuits generated from a probability distribution.
 For example, in the classical shadow using single-qubit Clifford operations, qubits in a circuit are randomly measured in the $X$, $Y$, or $Z$ bases according to the uniform distribution for each shot.
-However, under a fixed number of circuit executions, performing many shots on a single circuit is faster than executing one shot for each of multiple circuits, due to the compilation process of each circuit~\cite{He2023-at}.
+However, under a fixed number of circuit executions, performing many shots on a single circuit is faster than executing one shot for each of multiple circuits, due to the compilation process of each circuit~\cite{He2023-at}, where in this research, ``compilation'' refers to pulse compilation, i.e., the conversion from native gate sequence to pulse instruction schedule for the device, and does not include transpilation as circuit optimization and gate decomposition.
 Concretely, the basic execution capacity on an IBM device had been limited to 300 circuits per job, whereas 100,000 shots per circuit are allowed~\cite{Korhonen2024-cp} (while recently the limitation seems to have been alleviated~\cite{UnknownUnknown-sy}).
 Consequently, executing a large number of circuits requires splitting them across multiple jobs.
 Even experiments with a few qubits would require about $10^4$ circuits~\cite{Levy2024-de, Zhang2021-zf, Struchalin2021-bc}, and each job can take tens of minutes to hours~\cite{Korhonen2024-cp}, preventing such randomized algorithm from becoming practical.

-Note that, while the circuit stitching which executes multiple circuits using qubit reset and restart~\cite{UnknownUnknown-tr} may reduce the runtime, it still requires compilation for each of the circuits.
-Thus, too much execution time is a substantial obstacle to the validation of randomized algorithms on real devices.
+In other words, the obstacle arises because the compilation time before executing circuits becomes long.
+Moreover, additional delays occur if the quantum circuits are not executed until the compilation of all circuits packed into a single job has been completed (as the current IBM specification~\cite{UnknownUnknown-vd}).
+Note that the circuit stitching, executing multiple circuits using qubit reset and restart~\cite{UnknownUnknown-tr}, may reduce the runtime, but it still requires compilation for each of the circuits, so the obstacle still remains.
+Therefore, the reduction of the compilation time is crucial to validate randomized algorithms on real devices.